JoeUgly/How_to/README.md

 <br/><br/>
 Optional:
-You may notice that column C of sheet get_param has data extending down for all the rows that contain formulas.
+You may notice that column C of sheet "get_param" has data extending down for all the rows that contain formulas.
 Unfortunately, there is no easy way of preventing this (due to circular logic errors) without making this example even more complicated.

 I will supply a full version of the workbook I used for this example.
 It contains slightly different formulas, which prevent that column letter from repeating forever.